pedrohomero/backend-engineering-challenge/README.md

 ## Challenge Scenario

-At Unbabel we deal we a lot of translation data.
+At Unbabel we deal with a lot of translation data.
 One of the metrics we use for our clients' SLAs is the delivery time of a translation.

 In the context of this problem, and to keep things simple, our translation flow is going to be modeled as only one event.